artenax/fractal/README.md

 Find your language in the list on [the Fractal module page on Damned lies](https://l10n.gnome.org/module/fractal/).

+The names of the emoji displayed during verification come from [the Matrix specification repository](https://github.com/matrix-org/matrix-spec/tree/main/data-definitions).
+They are translated on [Element’s translation platform](https://translate.element.io/projects/matrix-doc/sas-emoji-v1).

 ## Frequently Asked Questions

 * Does Fractal have encryption support?
 Will it ever?